How Utah Solar Installs Are Changing

 In fact, it is almost certain you will be paying to have solar if you go solar in any of the cities below.
 For many, this means solar will not be a good investment as savings is the primary motivator for going solar.
-However, those who seek energy independence and environmental friendliness at all costs will still retain those benefits by going solar in the below factions of Utah.
+However, those who seek energy independence and environmental friendliness at all costs will still retain those benefits by going solar in the below parts of Utah.

 Going forward with solar, however, is not just a monetary decision.
 As an enduring form of renewable energy, residential solar in Utah is also an environmental and moral cause of the highest order.

 As of June 1, 2017, Bountiful implemented a ‘feed-in-tariff’ system for their solar customers.
 This system pays less for the customers’ excess solar energy than they owe for usage.

 Springville solar arrays installed after January 1, 2018, are part of Springville customer-owned generation program.
-Springville city credits customers a flat rate for their excess energy.
+Springville credits customers a flat rate for their excess energy.
 This rate, like Bountiful power, is lower than what they will owe for the energy they pulled off the grid.

 Provo UT Power

 Provo Power will pay the wholesale price for excess power.
 This is currently 4 cents/kWh.
 You will then pay the retail price for power you take off the grid in your Utah home.
 That rate is about 10 cents per kWh right now.